-Pathways and bikeways
+Pathways and trails

 Calgary communities, parks and natural areas are connected by an extensive network of multi-use pathways available for all Calgarians to enjoy, whether for walking, running, in-line skating or cycling.
 In fact, Calgary has the most extensive urban pathway and bikeway network in North America.
 The City maintains approximately 1000 km of regional pathways and 96 km of trails.

 The City is responsible for the planning, design, construction, maintenance and programming of Calgary's multi-use pathway system.
 Calgary's pathways connect along the Bow and Elbow Rivers, Fish Creek Provincial Park, Nose Creek, West Nose Creek, the Western Irrigation District Canal and the perimeter of Glenmore Reservoir.
 There’s another 290 km of on-street bikeways and cycle tracks.
 The Rotary/Mattamy Greenway is a 138 km pathway that loops around the city with many special amenities along the way.

 All pathways and trails are for non-motorized use with the exception of powered wheelchairs.